 (But Do What Works!)

 I have found the theory, suggestions, and curriculum references to be exceedingly helpful.
-That being said, for many years I tried implementing the book’s key recommendations for history and science study.
-It was a painful pursuit for me.
-Later in our homeschooling trek, I switched to curriculum that’s not even mentioned in the book.
+That said, I tried to implement the book’s history and science recommendations. . .
+It was a long and painful pursuit for me (ugh!).
+Later in our homeschooling trek, I switched to history and science curricula that’s not even mentioned in the book.
 The suggested methods of history and science study required too much effort from this tired momma.
-Additionally, and more importantly, I felt we were missing the Christian worldview that is critical to our study of these subjects.
+More importantly, I felt we were missing the critical Christian worldview needed for these subjects.
 (I have written more about that in the post Curriculum Considerations: What’s the Goal?)
 But I still reference The Well-Trained Mind, even after a decade of teaching my kids.
 It is an empowering instruction guide for homeschoolers!

 At a Homeschool Conference

 Another way to invest in your school year is by attending a homeschool conference!
-I am always encouraged by the motivational speakers and the fellowship with other homeschoolers.
-There is also the opportunity to mull over curriculum for hours on end!
-Experts are eager to answer your questions, and vendors often showcase their products in free workshops.
-(Just be aware that you may be listening to a thinly-veiled sales pitch.)
-For new homeschoolers especially, a conference offers a fantastic way to get your questions answered and to find the resources you need.
+The motivational speakers and the fellowship with other homeschoolers always encourages me.
+There is opportunity to mull over curriculum for hours on end!
+Experts are eager to answer your questions.
+Vendors often showcase their products in free workshops.
+(Just be aware that you may be listening to a sales pitch.)
+Conferences are a fantastic way to find resources and get your questions answered.

-In my early years of researching and settling on homeschool curriculum, I took a long shopping list to our state’s annual conference.
+In my early years of homeschooling, I took a long list of “probable purchases” to the annual conference.
 And I truly tried to stick to it.
 Who knew curriculum could be so shiny and sparkly!
 If I purchased books impulsively, they often ended up in my “sell” pile a few months later.
 I would recommend doing as much research as possible ahead of time.
 Then use the conference as an opportunity to crack books open.

 Consider each curriculum in light of your teaching style and your child’s learning style.
 How long are the reading assignments?
 How difficult is the vocabulary?
 What kind of learning activities does the author suggest?
 Do the assignments require too much writing?
 Too little?
 How appealing is it visually?
 Is it interesting?
 Even compelling?
 Does it fit within your educational goals?
+Does it include a Christian worldview?
 Is it rigorous enough?
 You will be looking at your chosen material for many months.
 Be sure it meets your needs!

 Cathy Duffy is a well-known resource for curriculum reviews.
 Her website is exhaustive.
 Her reviews are meaty and well-researched.
 She also offers links for ordering from reputable suppliers.
 Cathy is a much-appreciated homeschool review guru!

 Christianbook.com is a great place for ordering homeschool curriculum.
-The website seems to collect a good number of reviews.
-Additionally, they offer helpful links to free resources, such as Saxon math placement exams
+Their website seems to collect a good number of reviews.
+Additionally, they offer helpful links to free resources, such as Saxon math placement exams.

-For over a decade, I have ordered the majority of my new curriculum from Rainbow Resource Center (rainbowresource.com).
-Their website offers thorough descriptions that specify other books or supplies needed (or recommended) for implementing a curriculum.
-It can be very frustrating to kick off your first day of school, only to realize you’re missing an integral part of your curriculum.
-Ugh!
-But reading through the details on this website can help you to avoid that disappointment.
-Sometimes a video description is offered, such as the Saxon Math Homeschool K-3rd Grade Series video and the Apologia Science Series video.
-This extra information is superbly helpful when you’re trying to wrap your brain around all the options!
+For over a decade, I have ordered the majority of my curriculum from Rainbow Resource Center (rainbowresource.com).
+Their website offers thorough descriptions.
+They also specify other books or supplies needed for implementing a curriculum.
+You don’t want to start your first day of school only to realize you’re missing something!
+The details on this website can help you to avoid that disappointment.
+They sometimes offer video descriptions, such as this Apologia Science Series video.
+This extra information is super helpful when you’re trying to wrap your brain around all the options!
 A free consultation is also available if you’re struggling to make a decision!

 Curriculum can also be purchased directly from publishers.
-But if it’s widely used by public or Christian schools, the ordering process can be cumbersome because it’s not tailored to individual users.
-I’ve found it easiest to order everything online, in one fell swoop, through a supplier such as rainbowresource.com or Christianbook.com.
+But the ordering process may be cumbersome if it’s not tailored to individual users.
+I’ve found it easiest to order everything in one fell swoop, through rainbowresource.com or Christianbook.com.
 It’s a delightful day when that box is delivered to your doorstep!

 Buying Used Homeschool Curriculum

-I have frequently purchased used curriculum from a friend, a bookstore, a Facebook marketplace, or a homeschool group’s used book sale.
+I have frequently purchased used curriculum from a friend, on Facebook marketplace, or at a used book sale.
 This has certainly saved us money.
 It is easier to go this route when you know precisely what you’re looking for.
 It’s a little trickier for a new homeschooler who’s still learning the ropes.
-Be sure to do your research and gather all the needed materials.
+Be sure to do your research and find all the needed materials.
+Check and double-check.

-The Saxon Math curriculum for first grade includes a teacher’s book, student workbooks, a meeting book, and manipulatives.
+The Saxon math curriculum for first grade includes a teacher’s book, student workbooks, a meeting book, and manipulatives.
 You may be able to find a used teacher’s book and the (many) manipulatives.
 But the student workbooks and the meeting book are consumable, so you will likely need to buy them new.
 Buying everything new can make this process much easier and less time-consuming (albeit more expensive!).
-Online suppliers will often put everything together in a convenient kit (e.g., Saxon Math Grade 1 Home Study Kit).
+Online suppliers will often put everything together in a convenient kit, such as the Saxon Math Grade 1 Home Study Kit.

 A Side Note: Our #1 Homeschool Must-Have

 A necessity at our house has been dry erase boards (usually under $5 each).
 We have used them almost every day, for all the years we’ve homeschooled.
-We have purchased the larger 11×16 size as well as smaller ones, and have always used the blank, unlined boards.
-They have a hardboard back that makes them sturdy and keeps them dent-free.
+We have purchased the larger 11×16 size as well as smaller ones.
+We’ve always used the blank, unlined boards.
+They have a hardboard back that makes them sturdy and keeps them relatively dent-free.
 They also clean up well.
-In a pinch, I have purchased other kinds of whiteboards from Dollar Tree, Walmart, and (a more expensive one) from Staples, but these basic boards have endured the trek with us.
-For some reason, working out a math problem on a shiny dry erase board with your favorite color of expo marker (my son passionately insists on the ultra-fine tip) is way more fun than working out a math problem on paper!
+In a pinch I have purchased other whiteboards, but the ones from Rainbow Resource have held up best.
+For some reason, doing math on a shiny dry-erase board is much more fun than doing it out on paper!

 Curriculum Considerations: Part of Your Prayerful Adventure

-As with everything, spend some time asking God to bless your efforts!
-There is often significant time and money spent on researching and purchasing homeschool curriculum.
+As with everything, ask God to bless your efforts!
+There is often significant time and money spent on researching and purchasing homeschool curricula.
 We want to honor God not only as we educate our children, but also as we use our limited resources.

 I also encourage you to give yourself grace.
 Homeschooling is much like parenting in general.
-Just when you start to get things figured out for a particular stage of life, your kids grow and change; and you’re on to new things.
+Just when you start to get things figured out for a particular stage of life, your kids grow and change.
+You’re on to new things!
 It’s part of the adventure—embrace it!

 It’s wise to consider the value of a thorough curriculum, as well as its suitability for you and your student.
 It won’t serve you well if it isn’t a good fit.
-There is an overwhelming amount of information available.
-As you research, you will gravitate toward the curriculum that fits your preferences and meets your educational goals.
+As you research, you will gravitate toward the curriculum that fits your preferences.

-Online suppliers can help you finalize your decisions by providing detailed curriculum descriptions, reviews, and even informational videos.
-Helpful resources are plentiful—take advantage of them!
-Be sure you’ve purchased all the materials necessary for implementing your chosen curriculum.
-Eventually—hopefully—you will realize that what you’ve selected is a good fit.
-It works and you’ve found a favorite curriculum (yay)!
+Online suppliers can help find reputable curriculum descriptions, reviews, and informational videos.
+Resources are plentiful—take advantage of them!
+Be sure you’ve purchased all the materials needed for your chosen curriculum.
+Eventually—hopefully—you will realize you’ve found something great.
+It will be a tool to help you meet your goals.
+You’ve found a favorite curriculum (yay)!

-Having a shiny dry erase board and new markers might be a little reminiscent of a new box of crayons on the first day of kindergarten.
-I hope you prayerfully and joyfully anticipate the start of a new curriculum or a new school year!
-I would love to hear how things are going on your homeschool trek (let me know below)!
+Opening up new curriculum might be a little reminiscent of that fresh box of crayons on the first day of kindergarten.
+I hope you joyfully anticipate using the right homeschool curriculum!
+I would love to hear how things are going on your homeschool trek.
+Let me know below, or reach out!